freshfrogs/freshfrogs.github.io/wiki/index.md

     - Morphing will require a special token aquired through staking, and a gas fee will be needed to create the NEW NFT!

-    - These "special tokens" will be free and easy to obtain for Frog owners!
+    - These "special tokens" will be free and easy to obtain for Frog owners through [staking]()!

 - What is Meta-Morphing?